dev4cloud/learning-docker-the-hard-way/docs/04-basics.md

 <br/>

-### The `docker logs` command
+## The `docker logs` command

+### Fundamentals

-The `docker logs` command allows to access the logs of e.g. a containerized application that writes its traces to STDOUT and STDERR.
-For instance, this might be useful for debugging error conditions.
+The `docker logs` command shows the logs of a containerized application that writes to STDOUT and/or STDERR.
+For instance, this can be very helpful in case of error conditions as this command enables users to access a container's output easily and quickly.

 ```
-$ docker run dev4cloud/hello-docker
+$ docker run -d -p 9999:2000 --name copycat dev4cloud/copycat
+1a84e0b4c673d75938fd6884f9666231ba80602ce05c2f777353b42bd2900bf4
+$ docker logs copycat
+Copycat listening at [::]:2000 ...
+Accepted incoming connection from: 172.17.0.1:44854
 ...
-# Run from another terminal; For container ID see 'docker ps':
-$ docker logs 246999
-Hello Docker!
 ```

 The command's general structure looks like this: